marcusmellis89/rethink-async-js/README.md

 # rethink-async-js
-repository of concepts,examples, and exercises on the different approaches to handling the asynchronous nature of javascript
+A repository of concepts, examples, and exercises on the different approaches to handling the asynchronous nature of javascript
 includes:

 -callbacks